Kyoryuger vs. Go-Busters

 - The fact that Mio's Stalker with a Crush, after an Accidental Kiss, ends up crushing on Akira!

-- Despite the seriousness of their finalist mech (ToQRainbow), the Yellow Ressha, Pink Ressha, Fire Ressha and Police Ressha's placements are rather funny looking.
+- Despite the seriousness of their final mech, ToQ Rainbow, the Yellow Ressha, Pink Ressha, Fire Ressha and Police Ressha's placements are all rather funny-looking, since they're basically just sticking out of the sides of the mech.

 - The Shadow Line's reaction to it forming.
 There's a moment with zero background music at all.
 Just the Shadow Line standing there looking up at the towering behemoth.
-Even if they lack real facial expressions, you can tell they're thinking 'well, we are so screwed.'
+Even if they lack real facial expressions, you can just tell they're thinking '...Welp.
+We're boned.'

 Morc: It stood up...Nero: That's it?